Henry Duncan (Royal Navy officer, born 1786)

-The Honourable Sir Henry Duncan KCH, CB (1786 – 1 November 1835) was a prominent Royal Navy officer of the early nineteenth century.
+Captain Sir Henry Duncan KCH CB (1786 – 1 November 1835) was a prominent Royal Navy officer of the early nineteenth century.
 The second surviving son of the highly regarded Admiral Adam Duncan, 1st Viscount Duncan, who defeated the Dutch Navy at the Battle of Camperdown in 1797, Duncan achieved a successful career in his own right, operating with great success against French and Italian shipping and shore fortifications in the Mediterranean during the Napoleonic Wars.
 For his services he was knighted and given numerous honours before dying at the young age of 49 from a sudden apoplexy in 1835.

 Early career

 Henry Duncan was born in 1786, the second surviving son of Adam Duncan, then a captain in the Royal Navy, later to become the admiral who defeated the Dutch fleet at the Battle of Camperdown and thus became Viscount Duncan.
 Henry's elder brother Robert inherited the titles on their father's death and was later created Earl of Camperdown.
 Their mother, Henrietta, was the daughter of Robert Dundas, a prominent Scottish judge.
 Following his father into the Navy at 14 in 1800, Duncan served as a midshipman on board the frigate HMS Maidstone until the Peace of Amiens the following year.

 When the Navy was expanded once more at the outbreak of the Napoleonic Wars in 1803, Duncan joined HMS Narcissus in the Eastern Mediterranean and served in operations in the Aegean Sea and off Egypt.
 With Narcissus ordered back to Britain in 1804, Duncan joined the first rate HMS Royal Sovereign under Admiral Sir Richard Bickerton as a lieutenant and it was aboard this ship that he received news of the death of his father.
 The death of such a senior officer was marked by numerous letters of condolence, including one from Horatio Nelson which offered command of the small brig HMS Bittern, whose captain Robert Corbet had been taken ill.
 When Duncan arrived to take command however Corbet had recovered and was restored to command.
 Duncan was instead promoted to commander and returned to Britain to take over the 18-gun HMS Minorca in the Channel Fleet.